 In project management, a stakeholder register is a document that lists a project’s stakeholders as well as information about their involvement in the project.

-In the Project Management Body of Knowledge (PMBOK), a stakeholder register is an output of the Identify Stakeholders process within the Project Stakeholder Management knowledge area.
+In the Project Management Body of Knowledge (PMBOK), a stakeholder register is an artifact within the Stakeholder Performance Domain.

 As a minimum, a stakeholder register contains a list of the project’s stakeholders, for example,